 * Strain the liquid and keep it in the refrigerator for up to 1-2 weeks.
 (I make LARGE batches, store them in wide-mouth mason jars and freeze the extras so it's always on hand!)

-Test the ratio of ginger syrup to seltzer water you like best.
-I find that a small addition of ginger syrup (2 Tablespoons to a glass) creates delicious flavored seltzer water.
-If you are looking more for the sweetness of a ginger ale - shoot for a 1:4 rater (syrup to seltzer).
+To make ginger ale, test the ratio of ginger syrup to seltzer water you like best.
+I find that a small addition of ginger syrup (2 Tablespoons to a glass) creates lightly flavored seltzer water.
+If you are looking for the sweetness of a ginger ale - shoot for a 1:4 ratio (syrup to seltzer).

 You will need to replace the carbon dioxide bottle every so often.
 I find mine lasts 4-6 months and costs about $15 each.
 More great environmental news...these CO2 containers are re-filled by Soda Stream.
 Simply take your empty container to the store where they are sold and trade it out for a new, filled one.
 No waste!!